"My Marriage Sucks": Eight Resources For Marriage Help

 Support groups

-Sometimes, it can be helpful to know that you’re not the only one going through something.
-The same goes for relationship challenges, which is why some couples find support groups to be a valuable resource.
-In a group setting, couples can discuss their emotions, experiences, and challenges while listening and providing support to one another.
-There are a variety of types of support groups, focusing on topics ranging from sex and intimacy challenges to infidelity, communication problems, and substance abuse issues.
-If you feel you would benefit from communicating your experiences with others, you can try looking for a support group in your local community.
+Sometimes, it can be helpful to know that you’re not the only one going through a difficult time in your marraige.
+The same goes for relationship challenges, which is why some married couples find support groups to be a valuable resource.
+In a group setting, married couples can discuss their emotions, experiences, and challenges while listening and providing support to one another.
+There are a variety of types of support groups, focusing on topics ranging from sex and intimacy challenges to infidelity in marriage, communication problems, and substance abuse issues.
+If you feel you would benefit from communicating your marriage experiences with others, you can try looking for a support group in your local community.

 Books and articles